AdamantPenguin/snaplibs/README.md

 and import it into Snap!.

 ## To-do list
- - [ ] add a library browser to choose libraries graphically rather than by typing the name
+ - [ ] add a library browser to choose libraries graphically rather than by typing the name (see issue #1)
  - [ ] allow user to change the URL of the list of libraries

 ## Contributing